KnowThePepper

 Cherry Pepper

-The cherry pepper tops out at just 100–500 SHU, putting it firmly in the mild heat category alongside bell peppers and sweet snacking varieties.
-Its round, compact shape and genuinely sweet flavor make it a kitchen workhorse — equally at home stuffed with cheese, pickled for antipasto, or roasted whole.
+The cherry pepper tops out at just 100–500 SHU, putting it firmly in the the gentle heat category alongside bell peppers and sweet snacking varieties.
+Its round, compact shape and genuinely sweet flavor make it a kitchen workhorse - equally at home stuffed with cheese, pickled for antipasto, or roasted whole.
 Think sweetness first, with barely a whisper of heat.

 - Species: C. annuum